Braash/guardian-app/README.md

 ### Crypto Informational Tool / Technical Assessment

-A React web application that fetches data from the CoinGecko API and displays the information in table.
+A React web application that fetches data from the CoinGecko API and displays the information in a table.

 # Getting Started with Create React App